-Nighttime and Poor Weather Driving Conditions: Poor weather conditions (snow, fog, rain, etc.) might obscure visual cues, roadway markings, and airport signs.
+Nighttime and Poor Weather Driving Conditions: Darkness and poor weather conditions (snow, fog, rain, etc.) might obscure visual cues, roadway markings, and airport signs.
 Vehicle operators should remain vigilant of their surroundings and operating boundaries.
 Watch out for snow removal equipment and aircraft operating in the vicinity under low-visibility conditions.
-There are additional risks present under these conditions.

-Non-Movement Area Boundary Markings consist of two yellow lines (one solid and one dashed).
+Non-Movement Area Boundary Markings: consist of two yellow lines (one solid and one dashed).
 The solid line is located on the non-movement area side, while the dashed yellow line is located on the movement area side.
-A vehicle operator is not to cross from the solid-line side without first contacting the Yakima's FCT and obtaining a clearance to operate on the movement area.
+A vehicle operator is not to cross from the solid-line side into the movement area.
+Only authorized and properly trained personnel may operate ground vehicles on the aircraft movement area under radio contact with Yakima's FCT.
+Various locations for these markings can be found in figures 1, 2 and 3.